top of page

 How to Stop Feeling Lonely

-4. Limit Social Media: Stay off social media as it might make you feel more lonely.
-Social media can magnify feelings of loneliness.
-Take breaks from the digital world and focus on real, in-person interactions.
+4. Limit the "Social Media Façade": Stay off social media as it might make you feel more lonely.

 7. Plan for the Future: Be proactive in staving off future bouts of loneliness.
 Arrange gatherings with friends or family, sign up for group activities, or commit to volunteering regularly.